RobertMcReed/puck-js-hue/README.md

 3. Register your computer with your Hue Bridge
    1. Press the Link button on the top of your Bridge
    2. run `node registerDevice.js <optional app name>`
       - This will register your device with the bridge, allowing you to programmatically access your lights
       - It will also create a `.env` and add the auto-generated `HUE_USERNAME` to it
 4. Prepare the puck.js code: `node prepPuck.js`
    - This will:
       1. Connect to your bridge and gather your light groups
       2. Write the light groups to a `GROUPS` array in the file `espruino/puck-advertise-hue.js`
          - This array will dictate the light groups that are controlled from the Puck
          - If you want to omit or reorder groups, edit the `GROUPS` array
+      3. Copy the code to your clipboard so you can paste it into the Espruino Web IDE
 5. Flash the code to your puck.js
    1. Go to the [Espruino Web IDE](https://www.espruino.com/ide/)
    2. Turn on the Puck and connect it to the IDE via WebBluetooth
    3. Copy the code from `espruino/puck-advertise-hue.js` into the IDE
    4. Send the code to the Puck
    5. You can test it while connected to the IDE.
-Start pressing the Puck button and watch the console.
+Start pressing the Puck button and watch the console
    6. Disconnect Puck from the Web IDE
 6. Discover your Puck with node: `node discoverPucks.js`
-   - On linux/RaspberryPi you must run as: `sudo node discoverPucks.js`
+   - On linux/RaspberryPi you must run as: `sudo node discoverPucks.js` unless you have granted node BLE privelages
-   - This will find any Puck.js within range that is `poweredOn` and advertising
+   - This will find any Puck.js within range that is powered on and advertising
    - It will write the mac address of each as a comma separated list `PUCKS` to the `.env`
    - You can safely run this script again, it will add newly discovered pucks to the list
    - If your Puck is not discovered, ensure it is disconnected from all devices and that bluetooth on your computer is enabled
 7. You're ready to go!
 Run the main code with `node main.js`
-   - On linux/RaspberryPi you must run as: `sudo node main.js`
+   - On linux/RaspberryPi you must run as: `sudo node main.js` unless you have enabled BLE privelages for node

 ### Extra Raspberry Pi Setup Steps
-1. Ensure you have node installed on your path: `which node`
+1. Ensure you have node installed on your path
+    - Run `which node`
     - If there is no output, install node as follows:

     ```